What Can You Really Do With a Nursing Informatics Degree?

 Master’s Degree in Nursing Informatics

 Though admission requirements for nursing informatics master’s programs vary, most schools admit students with an ADN or BSN and an RN license.
 A traditional master’s degree in nursing informatics usually takes two years to complete.
 Accelerated programs can last 12-18 months.
-Some programs may require one or two years of field experience.
+Some programs may require one or two years of practicum.

 The curriculum focuses on healthcare IT and systems.
 It may include healthcare policy, evidence-based practice, systems and project management, and workflow and systems.
 You will likely have to complete clinical hours or an internship.